FuzzFoundation/WKTPlot/README.md

 ## Development
 ### Bugs / Feature Requests
-Plese open an `Issue` in Github with any bugs found or feature requests, and follow the prompts so that developers can reproduce or implement the necessary changes.
+Please open an `Issue` in Github with any bugs found or feature requests, and follow the prompts so that developers can reproduce or implement the necessary changes.

 ### Local development
 Development of this model is centered around the Makefile.
 All you need to spin up a working environment to build and test this module can be done with the Makefile.